paper-trail-gem/paper_trail/doc/warning_about_not_setting_whodunnit.md

 After upgrading to PaperTrail 5, you see this warning:

 > user_for_paper_trail is present, but whodunnit has not been set.
 PaperTrail no
-> longer adds the set_paper_trail_whodunnit before_filter for you.
+> longer adds the set_paper_trail_whodunnit before_action for you.
 Please add this
-> before_filter to your ApplicationController to continue recording whodunnit.
+> before_action to your ApplicationController to continue recording whodunnit.

 ## You want to track whodunnit

-Add the set_paper_trail_whodunnit before_filter to your ApplicationController.
+Add the set_paper_trail_whodunnit before_action to your ApplicationController.
 See the PaperTrail readme for an example (https://git.io/vrsbt).

 ## You don't want to track whodunnit